paralepsis/models/products/structures/buildings/nesting-buildings/README.txt

   near a corner.
 This was removed with MeshLab.
 - All model components were centered with Pleasant3D.

+Building 2:
+- The corresponding source models are in src/structures/buildings/favela-3.scad.
+- This version adds a window on the left side of the building.
+- All model components have been passed through NetFabb Basic.
+- There are two versions of the building core, with and without ears.
+- All model components were centered with Pleasant3D.

 Building 3:
 - The corresponding source model is in src/structures/buildings/favela-ruins-1.scad.